Tucker Tensor Train Taylor Series: Fitting the model

-This iteration is repeated until convergence. \figref{fig:ttrmgn} illustrates a single iteration of the process.
-For general background on trust-region methods, see \cite[Chapter 4]{nocedal1999numerical}; for details on their Riemannian manifold extensions, see \cite[Chapter 7]{absil2008optimization} and \cite[Section 6.4]{boumal2023introduction}.
+The iteration repeats until convergence.
+For background on trust-region methods see \cite[Chapter 4]{nocedal1999numerical}, and for their Riemannian extensions \cite[Chapter 7]{absil2008optimization} and \cite[Section 6.4]{boumal2023introduction}.
+We detail the two nontrivial steps, the linear least-squares subproblem and the retraction, below.

-\paragraph{Retraction step} The point $\vb{q} \in \vb{p} + T_\vb{p} \mathcal{M}_{\vb{n},\vb{r}}$ can be represented as a Tucker tensor train with doubled ranks (see \appref{sec:tensor_train_manifold}).
-We obtain $\widetilde{\vb{p}} = \operatorname{retract}(\vb{q})$ by rounding this representation using the implicit T3-SVD algorithm (\algoref{alg:t3_svd_implicit} in \appref{app:tensor_appendix}), truncating the SVDs to the prescribed ranks in \(\vb{n}\) and \(\vb{r}\).
-This retraction procedure for Tucker tensor trains is a straightforward generalization of the retraction procedure for tensor trains in \cite[Section 4.3]{steinlechner2016riemannian}.